KAI T-50 Golden Eagle: Poland

-On 22 July 2022, Poland's Defense Minister Mariusz Blaszczak said in a media interview that the country is buying 48 FA-50 fighters.
-On 28 July, KAI officially signed the deal for 12 FA-50 Block 10 and 36 FA-50PL Block 20 with the Polish government.
-FA-50 deliveries are to start in 2023.
-Blaszczak said KAI's ability to deliver the aircraft quickly was the decisive factor in it being chosen.
+On July 22, 2022, Poland's Defense Minister Mariusz Blaszczak said in a media interview that the country would buy 48 FA-50 fighters; KAI officially signed the deal with the Polish government for 12 FA-50GF (Gap Filler) Block 10 and 36 FA-50PL (Polish Version) Block 20 shortly after (July 28). with deliveries to start in 2023 Blaszczak said KAI's ability to deliver the aircraft quickly was the decisive selection factor.
 As a result of the 2022 Russian invasion of Ukraine, the Polish Air Force desired urgently to replace their remaining MiG-29 fighter and Su-22 attack aircraft and the U.S. was unable to supply additional F-16s in such a short timeframe.
-Along with the fighter deal, KAI is expected to help establish a servicing center for them in Poland in cooperation with Polish defense industries by 2026.
+KAI was also expected to help establish a servicing center for the aircraft in Poland in cooperation with Polish defense industries by 2026.